plz/E-Series-Graphite-Grafana/README.md

 Setting up the Web Proxy
 -------------------------------------------------------------------------------
+The need of a Web Proxy instance will depend on the E-Series model you are trying to monitor.
+E2800's already ship SANtricity System Manager which replace the features that the proxy used to provide.

 Although the steps required to configure the Santricity Web Services Proxy are out of scope for this guide, there are 2 important configuration settings you need to define in *wsconfig.xml*